 “I can’t understand why the situation is going on so long,” Linenberg said.
 “I thought that to bring in the police there should be fairly strong evidence of suspicion of criminal wrong-doing, not some minor procedural or process infraction.”

-Linenberg stated she wasn’t buying “the spin” that placing Greening on administrative leave was “a neutral act."
+Linenberg stated she wasn’t buying “the spin” that

 “If the police have not found any evidence of criminal activity in over two months then it seems pretty unlikely that criminal activities have actually took place,” she said.